1. Sensōji (浅草寺)

 3. Meiji Jingū (明治神宮)

-At Temizuya (water well): Rinse your left hand and then your right hand.
-Then rinse your mouth with your left hand before rinsing your left hand again.
-Lastly, rinse the dipper (allow the remaining water to run down the handle of the dipper).
+Rinse your left hand, followed by your right hand.
+Then use your left hand to rinse your mouth before rinsing your left hand again.
+Finally, rinse the dipper by allowing the remaining water to run down its handle.

 Opening Hours